sanjeevirajm/simple_idling_resource_android/README.md

 * Easy to maintain, less bugs

 Concerns:
-* I think the technique is fragile.
-So far i know, no one else is using this technique
+* It's fragile

 Add (androidTestImplementation 'org.apache.commons:commons-lang3:3.11') before copy pasting it.
-Also, instead of paste the code in test folder and not in development folder
+Paste the code in test folder

 Issues in other idling resource techhniques: